Jump to

 As soon as your Form 1023 or 1023-EZ is approved, you’re all set to start operating as a 501(c)(3) nonprofit.

 Once you start getting funded, you may start thinking more about your strategy, necessary hires, and how to start a website.
-If you haven’t created them already, you’ll want to create your nonprofit bylaws to help govern your organization.

 No matter what your strategy is, one of the most important things to remember is that you must stay compliant to retain your 501(c)(3) status.
-The most important requirement for this is filling out Form 990.

 Form 990 is the federal tax return that all nonprofits need to fill out to continue to be exempt.
-We recommend working with an accountant who has experience with nonprofits to ensure you’re filling it out properly.

 Beyond IRS Form 990, you should check if your state requires any annual reports or permit renewals.